 What is a Living Learning Community?

-Living Learning Communities (LLC) are specialized living environments that connect students inside- and outside-the-classroom experiences on the agreed upon topic of their choice.
-The Living Learning Community is experienced through programs and activities planned by the participants of the LLC in collaboration with their faculty advisors and Staff advisors.
+Living Learning Communities (LLC) are specialized living environments that connect students inside- and outside-the-classroom experiences on an agreed upon topic of their choice.
+The Living Learning Community is experienced through programs and activities planned by the participants of the LLC in collaboration with their Faculty Advisors and Staff Advisors.
 This experience is Residential Life’s opportunity to continue to provide intentional support and programming more tailored to the student and their interest.